PullNotifier Logo

 3. Separate Subject from Body with a Blank Line

-A fundamental yet often overlooked git commit message best practice is to separate the subject line from the body with a single blank line.
+A fundamental yet often overlooked convention is to separate the subject line from the body with a single blank line.
 This isn't just a stylistic preference; it's a structural requirement that many Git tools and commands rely on to correctly parse and display commit information.
 The first line is treated as a summary, while everything after the blank line is considered the detailed explanation.

 This separation allows tools like git log --oneline, GitHub, and various IDE integrations to display a concise summary of changes without being cluttered by longer descriptions.
 When a more detailed context is needed, these tools can then expand the commit to show the full body.
 Adhering to this convention ensures your commit history is both scannable and deeply informative.